Skip to Content

 Common gopher damage includes:

-• Fresh mounds of soil scattered through lawns or fields
+• Fresh soil mounds scattered across lawns

 Voles – Surface Runways and Chewed Grass